-Efficiency of administration Option 1 would avoid the need for potentially complex and expensive disputes over whether the interest rate on related-party debt is set appropriate. l ' · · + Option 4 would reduce the need to review the interest rates of taxpayers utilising the safe harbour.
-0 Sustainability + Option 1 would apply to taxpayers that have structured their affairs to strip the maximum profits out of New Zealand; however, it could also affect the interest rates of less aggressive taxpayers.
-Option 2 should generally only affect taxpayers with more aggressive debt structures.
-Option 3 could result in interest deduction denial even if a taxpayer has conservative debt levels. + Option 4 would not prevent firms from achieving excessive interest rates on related-party debt.
+Efficiency of administration ++ Option 1 would avoid the need for potentially complex and expensive disputes over whether the interest rate on related-party debt is set appropriate. because there would be less need to review and challenge related-party loans under Option 4 would reduce the need to review the interest rates of taxpayers utilising the safe harbour.
+0 Sustainability + Option 1 would apply to taxpayers that have structured their affairs to strip the maximum profits out of New Zealand; however, it could also affect the interest rates of less aggressive taxpayers. , , · + Option 4 would not prevent firms from achieving excessive interest rates on related-party debt.
 0 Overall assessment + ++ Recommended option 0 + 0